Digital Capability, Skills and Support

 - supporting research activities.

-All guidance can be found on the Help with Technology Enhanced Learning website which is managed by the Digital Learning Team and covers the following themes:
+All guidance can be found on the Digital Learning Team: Help with Technology Enhanced Learning website which covers the following themes:

 Getting used to Blackboard